The Carpetbaggers (film): Soundtrack

-Bernstein's theme song was also recorded by Jimmy Smith, as arranged by Lalo Schiffrin.
+Bernstein's theme song was also recorded by Jimmy Smith, as arranged by Lalo Schifrin.
 This version was used to accompany the titles and credits for the UK BBC 2 The Money Programme, a finance and current affairs television magazine program.
 It was also used to introduce the BBC's coverage of The Budget in 1987.

 Prequel

 A prequel to the film, Nevada Smith (1966), was released two years later.
 Because Alan Ladd died before The Carpetbaggers was released, Steve McQueen reprised the role instead.

 In popular culture

 Mad magazine lampooned the film in issue #92 with The Carpetsweepers.